swati-bhatt/Inventory_mgmt_using_json/README.md

 # Hey, I'm Swati Bhatt👩🏻‍💻!

-# Inventory and Billing System
+# Inventory and Billing System🗂️

 This is a simple inventory and billing management system implemented in Python.
 It allows users to view the product list, create bills, and automatically update inventory records.